twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TSELECTLOOKUPTABLEFORM** – Used when selecting a lookup table in the OpenType layout tables.
 * **TSHAREWAREFORM** (version 3.0 until 4.5) – As FontCreator is pay shareware, this dialog will be shown when pressing **Start** on `TSPLASHFORM` after a grace period of 30 days.
 * **TSORTGLYPHSFORM** (version 1.0 until 6.5) – Used when changing the glyph order within a font.
 See **Tools: Sort Glyphs** in recent versions.
-* **TSPLASHFORM** – For unregistered copies of FontCreator.
+* **TSPLASHFORM** – For unregistered copies.
 The three buttons at the bottom are displayed in random order.
 * **TSPTBXCOLORPICKERFORM** – Used by multicolored fonts to select colors.
 * **TSUBLOOKUPMGR** (version 7.0 & above) – Shows a dialog to manage subtables in the OpenType layout tables.
 * **TTEXTREPLACEDIALOG** – Used by the OpenType Designer to replace text.